|Below you will find Study Guides and

 part of the world through a combination of good acting and a script that uses clever, vivid and amusing similes.

 This one-woman show is skillfully performed by Elizabeth Ware, who is a compelling storyteller.
-Libby is a society
+Libby is a society lady,

-she just carries on regardless.
+just carries on regardless.

 Do not expect a po-faced feminist diatribe.
 This play is a compassionate and incisive exploration of the limitations